Arche Resonance Theory

 11.5 What Has Been Established

-The compossibility conditions established in Section 10 uniquely determine the minimal configuration that satisfies them.
+The compossibility conditions uniquely determine the minimal satisfying configuration.
 One expression is vacuous.
-Two expressions are either unbalanced or empty.
-Three expressions at equal angular separation in the complex parameter space satisfy the balance condition, satisfy the PSR, and satisfy the irreducibility condition simultaneously.
+Two expressions are unbalanced or null.
+Three expressions at equal angular separation satisfy balance, irreducibility, and non-privilege together.
+The cube roots of unity are therefore the minimal compossible configuration of the Archeos.

 Section 12: The Arche-Delta